Webhook vs API? Choose The Right Tool for Your Integrations

-They are two different ways for softwares and applications to exchange data: Webhooks and API.
+To setup these automations, you need your tech stack to communicate effectively.
+They are two different ways for softwares and applications to exchange data: Webhooks vs API.

-While one is more famous than the other, they both offer advantages depending on the use case and the type of data required.
-In this article, we lay out the differences between the two methods of communication and explain how you can leverage each one to make sure your systems are delivering the right data to you.
+In this article, we lay out the differences between the two methods of data communication and explain how you can leverage each one to make sure your systems are delivering the right data to you.

 Key takeaways